 Opiate addiction is an epidemic in the US.
 In 2017, about 68% of all reported overdose deaths involved opioids.
 As such, it’s crucial to understand the opiate overdose timeline, as this knowledge could prevent you or a loved one from becoming part of the statistics.

 The three most commonly abused opioid prescription medications are morphine, OxyContin, and Vicodin.
 Heroin is another widely abused illicit opioid.
 Opiates are highly addictive, which is why even those who use prescription medication for legitimate reasons are prone to dependence.
 Many people who begin using opioids do not realize how quickly addiction can strike until they’re in the middle of it.
+If you are looking for an opiate rehab center in California for yourself or a loved one, look no further than Soledad House.

 How an Opiate Overdose Happens